j-unayed/FTPaddict/README.md

 ## Contact Me

-If you have any suggestions for improvements, feel free to reach out:
+If you have any suggestions for improvements, or if you face any error in the program, feel free to reach out:

 - **Email**: [mdjunayed733@gmail.com](mailto:mdjunayed733@gmail.com)
 - **Facebook**: [http://m.me/junayed733/](http://m.me/junayed733/)